MohanVashist1/notes/cscd27/CSCD27 Lectures.md

 - Goal: Make sure that the security mechanisms realize the security goals
 - Outcome: Methodology
 - Principle: Full assurance cannot be achieved.

+#### Risk Management Analysis of Security

+- You can never prevent a threat, you can only lower the risk
+- Performing an attack is more or less difficult
+  - the asset to protect vs the attacker's efforts
+- Deploying a counter-measure has a cost
+  - cost of recoverying vs cost of deployment

+Risk Exposure $=$ probability $\times$ impact